idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/griffin.md

 !listing /pbfhr/gFHR/steady/gFHR_griffin_cr_ss.i block=Functions

-### User Objects

-Next, we will define two User Objects, which load in the steady state solution for the diffusion solution with the  `TransportSolutionVectorFile`, and several other variables with `SolutionVectorFile`.
-This is done so that Transient simulations can be run which start from the steady-state solution calculated in this model.

-!listing /pbfhr/gFHR/steady/gFHR_griffin_cr_ss.i block=UserObjects

 ### Pebble Depletion

 Now we introduce a new capability developed in Griffin for this specific model to do PBFHR depletion with streamlines for pebble shuffling and achieve an equilibrium core.
 This [PebbleDepletion](https://griffin-docs.hpc.inl.gov/latest/syntax/PebbleDepletion/index.html) action is quite extensive and the theory can be found [here](https://griffin-docs.hpc.inl.gov/latest/memoranda/pebble_depletion_theory.html).